 Senior teachers are typically known within the studio’s yoga community, they’ve been around for multiple years, and they often have a group of loyal students.
 They also tend to have desirable time slots, people who are committed to those time slots, and (in my experience) the students “tend” to have at least some experience with yoga.

 Whether the thought of subbing for a long-time teacher freaks you out or amps you up, I do think it’s a topic that’s worth discussing.
-Read on for some tips on how to handle this situation with poise no matter what!
+Read on for 5 tips on how to handle this situation with poise… no matter what!

 1. Plan ahead of time